pingcap/docs-cn/faq/tidb-faq.md

 ### How is TiDB compatible with MySQL?

-Currently, TiDB supports the majority of MySQL 5.7 syntax, but does not support triggers, stored procedures, user-defined functions, and foreign keys.
+Currently, TiDB supports the majority of MySQL 5.7 syntax, but does not support triggers, stored procedures, and user-defined functions.
 For more details, see [Compatibility with MySQL](/mysql-compatibility.md).

 ### Does TiDB support distributed transactions?